 Example(s).
-I try to include realistic examples, and in fact, many examples are from actual debates of mine (real names protected).
+I try to include realistic examples and, in fact, many examples are from actual debates of mine (real names protected).
 I feel that using realistic examples will help you to identify the fallacies when used in real situations -- people aren’t as stupid as they are portrayed in many examples.
 If the fallacy requires it, I will use an extreme example to make the fallacy clear, then include a second or even third example that is more realistic.

-“Don’t grow a mustache, because Hitler had a mustache, therefore you will be like Hitler!”
+“Don’t grow a mustache, because Hitler had a mustache; therefore, you will be like Hitler!”

-Perhaps some phycologist has some data supporting the idea that a mustache, especially a Hitleresque one, can make that individual more susceptible to genocide (I would really like to see the details of that study!)
+Perhaps some psychologist has some data supporting the idea that sporting a mustache, especially a Hitleresque one, can make that individual more susceptible to genocide (I would really like to see the details of that study!)
 Therefore, one can argue that this argument is not fallacious -- the argument itself is strong and the reasoning that was used to construct this argument was sound.
 Showing this argument is fallacious can be an argument in itself, where it is all about providing stronger evidence and more sound reasoning to support your claim.

 There are some arguments that use a formal or deductive structure and contain fallacies of form that are objective fallacies, that is, they are always fallacious in all situations.
 For example: